SethRobinson/GPTAvatar/README.md

  To change the personality or add more characters, edit the config.txt, you'll see how.

  WARNING: These APIs cost real money to use, so watch out.
 The ElevenLabs voices are probably the most pricey thing of all (but damn they sound real!), so consider switching to using Google's TTS instead to save money, just edit the config.txt for that character.
 The "teacher" is already set to use Google as Elevenlabs can't do Japanese.

+ API keys are simple to get and use (sign up, put in credit card, get API key) except for Google, it's a little more convoluted, might want to google "How to get a TTS API key from Google".
+The Google key is only used for the voice of the Japanese teacher currently.

  ## GPT-3 vs GPT-4